sykoras/whack_a_pod/README.md

 ## Run demo
 There are two skins to the game.
 1. Visit <ingress-ip>/advanced.html
+1. Click to deploy
-2. Show nodes and pods in GUI
+1. Show nodes and pods in GUI
-3. Show pod info in log pane on right side
+1. Show pod info in log pane on right side
-4. Kill one pod, show it terminating and then respawning in log pane
+1. Kill one pod, show it terminating and then respawning in log pane
-5. Play around and make your points
+1. Play around and make your points

 ### Clean Up
 1. Open a terminal in `/`.